petrmasek/defcon/README.md

 ## How to run it

-You can run it without parameters as command line tool or you can run it with parameter start as daemon.
+You can run it without parameters as command line tool or you can run it with parameter start as daemon:

+**python defcon.py**

 ### Daemon parameters